 The Best Solution Is Also The Most Expensive

-The single best way to combat this issue is to get a monitor with a variable refresh rate.
-Both AMD and Nvidia have their own FreeSync and G-Sync certified monitors which work with their respective graphics cards.
+The absolute best way to get around this issue is to use a monitor with a variable refresh rate.
+Both AMD and NVIDIA have variable refresh rate certified monitors which work with their respective graphics cards.

-The variable refresh rate means that software will be able to communicate between the monitor and the GPU and sync the frame rate output and the refresh rate.
-So, if the game drops to 45 FPS, the monitor will shift its refresh rate to 45Hz.
+A variable refresh rate means that the software can communicate between the monitor and the GPU and sync the frame rate output and refresh rate.
+This means if the game drops to 45 FPS, the monitor will reduce its refresh rate to 45Hz.

-The Cheaper, But Still Good Solution
+The Cheaper, But Still Good, Solution

-However, before either company managed to produce an adequate synchronization option, people were forced to resort to an FPS limiter.
+The original sync solution for screen tearing was V-Sync, but this wasn’t perfect and quickly became outdated as both AMD and NVIDIA devised their own fixes for the problem.
+However, before either company managed to produce an adequate synchronization option, people were forced to use an FPS limiter.

-Let’s talk first about FPS limiter variations.
+First, let’s talk about FPS limiter variations.

 FPS Limiter Options

-Nvidia’s FPS Limiter
+NVIDIA’s FPS Limiter